We are committed to providing effective advising services to students as an essential component of their educational experience.

 Students must consult with their adviser prior to registering for classes.
 Failure to do so may result in removal from classes.
 Ultimately, students are themselves responsible for fulfilling all the requirements of the curriculum in which they are enrolled.
 The intellectual mentoring relationship between academic adviser and student is protected by confidentiality and strengthened by listening with understanding to student concerns.

 The MyPLAN tab in Blackboard connects you with your instructors and advisers as well as other campus resources like Career Services.
 Use MyPLAN to schedule appointments on-line.

-The Undergraduate Bulletin contains the specific curricular information and requirements for a specific year including course descriptions and academic policies.
-Know what year’s bulletin you are following for the most accurate understanding of your degree requirements.
+The Undergraduate Catalog contains the specific curricular information and requirements for a specific year including course descriptions and academic policies.
+Know what year’s catalog you are following for the most accurate understanding of your degree requirements.

 MyRED is UNL's student information system portal.
 Use MyYou can use MyRed to manage your course schedule and grading options, monitor student accounts and holds and view your unofficial transcript.

 Use your Degree Audit in conjunction with the Undergraduate Catalog and regular meetings with your Academic Adviser to assess your progress toward a UNL degree including general education, major and minor requirements.
 Select the “Records” tab in MyRED to access your Degree Audit.